 While impact windows don’t cancel all noise pollution, they reduce noice in your home by around 70%.

 – The biggest disadvantage of installing hurricane impact-resistant windows is the high initial cost.
-They can be twice the cost of a normal non-impact window of the same type and size.
+Another negatives is that they can be twice the cost of a normal non-impact window of the same type and size.
 The good news is, they last longer with minimum maintenance, thus, giving you better ROI.

 Having looked at the benefits of both, impact windows are the strongest long-term investment.
 While accordion shutters are a fine option for homeowners in South Florida, they don’t offer the same benefits that impact windows do.
 Even when installed professionally, strong winds can take accordion shutters right off, leaving your home vulnerable to damage.